jcrod/l2pGUI/README.txt

 When called with no arguments, l2pGUI will attempt to connect to a running instance of l2pserver.
-The IP address and port of the server are specified in the configuration file l2pGUI.cfg, whose location depends on the platform.
+The IP address and port of the server are specified in the configuration file l2pGUI.cfg, whose location depends on the platform (probably /usr/l2pGUI/ on Linux).
 The coordinates of the observing station are needed to display the position of the Sun correctly, and can be entered in the same configuration file.

+Install with pip:

+pip install l2pGUI-master.zip

+Run with the command l2pgui_run.py

+Or extract contents, modify and copy conf/l2pGUI.cfg to the working directory and run from there:

+python l2pGUI.py

 listen2planes display client